longyahui/Home/_pages/about.md

 Dr. Yahui Long is a postdoctoral research fellow at A * STAR in Singapore.
 He received his Ph.D degree in Computer Science from Hunan University in 2021 and has been a visiting student at Nanyang Technological University and A*STAR from 2019 to 2021.
 During Ph.D., he was awarded with National (Chinese) Scholarship in 2020.

 # RESEARCH FOCUS
-Advanced deep learning technologies enable for characterizing tissue complexity and gaining biological insights into the spatial organization within tissues.
-My research is focused on developing deep learning models to model single-cell genomic and spatial transcriptomics data.
-By systematically integrating multi-view or multi-omics data, I aim to provide user-friendly and computationally efficient tool for both research and clinical applications.
-Specifically, my research interests mainly include:
+Advanced deep learning technologies have enabled the characterization of tissue complexity and provided biological insights into spatial organization within tissues.
+My research is focused on developing deep learning models to analyze single-cell genomic and spatial transcriptomics data.
+By systematically integrating multi-view or multi-omics data, my aim is to develop user-friendly and computationally efficient tools for both research and clinical applications.
+Specifically, my research interests include:

 **1. Deep Learning**
 - Generative AI for biological application